Senior Full Stack Software Architect and Developer

 - Made regular engineering contributions to chargesmart.com, in design, coding, documentation, reviews, testing, and reporting.

-- Created new features and enhancements, including payment processor migration, AMEX support, admin reports, backup procedures, related partner sites, and more.
+- Created new features and enhancements, including payment processor migration, AMEX support, new fee schedules for promotions, admin reports, conversion analytics, auditing, backup procedures, related partner sites, and more.

 - Gained considerable knowledge and experience about the payments industry and card processing including risk management.